Article was written by Mr. McGregor

 - With your fruit you simply want to wash and crush it, then place into a large saucepan

-- Add about 1lb of sugar to your crushed fruit and leave it over a low heat, stirring every now and again until the sugar has dissolved
+- Add about 1lb of sugar to your crushed fruit and leave it over low heat, stirring every now and again until the sugar has dissolved

 - Once the sugar has dissolved bring it to the boil – your bubbles need to be going at a rapid pace that won’t be calmed by any stirring.
-This needs to take place for about five minutes until it is at a setting point.
+This needs to take place for about five minutes until it is at a set point.
 What you need to look for is a thicker mixture that boils at a slower pace, producing heavier bubbles

 - Now comes the time to test, which means bringing those saucers you placed in the freezer out.
 Remove the saucepan from the heat and ladle a spoonful of the mixture into the saucers.
 Leave for a few minutes then press your finger into the jam.
 You can tell when the jam is ready if it wrinkles.
 If it doesn’t, place the saucepan back on the heat for a minute or so and test again.
 Repeat this as many times as necessary.